-Our Mission is to work in partnership with all the members of our community to foster a relationship of trust and cooperation in order to provide a safe and welcoming environment that is consistent with the values and goals of our communities.
-The Department supports the learning and work of the community by protecting life and property and providing services to students, faculty, staff, and visitors.
-The Department is committed to community policing, an organizational culture that respects and protects the civil rights of all individuals, adherence to the principles of accountability and transparency.
+Our mission is to support the learning, teaching and work of the entire community by protecting life and property and providing services to students, faculty, staff, and visitors.
+The department is committed to community safeguarding, and respects and protects the civil rights of all individuals, with strict adherence to the principles of accountability and transparency.
+We are united in our commitment to address social injustice, and quality of life issues by engaging one another in problem-solving partnerships.